Page last updated: April 16 2021

 Reminder: Cleaning Wipes go in the Garbage!
 Cleaning wipes cannot go in the green bin and should not be flushed.

 If not sure where an item goes, please check the

 Bulky item collection is not being offered.
 Any updates will be posted to barrie.ca/CurbsideCollection.

 All special events and

-theatre shows and events are cancelled until further notice.
+theatre shows are cancelled until further notice.
 City of Barrie Theatres also remain closed until further notice.

 Cancellations/closures will be regularly reviewed by the City’s Emergency Control Group and could be extended based on the most current advice of Public Health.